-1.3 Other related work
+1.2 Other related work

-We already referred to recent surveys on prophet inequalities and secretary problems and related models [35, 15, 28, 16].
-An older survey on prophet inequalities from a stopping theory point of view is due to Hill and Kertz [31].
+We have referred to recent surveys on prophet inequalities and and related models [28,12].
+An older survey on prophet inequalities from a stopping theory point of view is due to Hill and Kertz [24].
+Secretary problems are closely related to prophet inequalities.
+In the classical version, an online algorithm sees $n$ adversarially chosen values in a random order and has to pick one item irrevocably, aiming to maximize the probability of picking the highest value.
+A classical result of Dynkin [16] shows an optimal competitive ratio of $1/e$ .
+A survey on the secretary problem and variants is due to Dinitz [13].
 The work here is connected to submodular optimization, stochastic optimization, online algorithms, and mechanism design which have extensive literature.
-It is infeasible to describe all the related work; Singla's thesis [38] touches upon several of these themes and has several pointers.
-Contention Resolution Schemes (CRSs) have found many applications since their introduction [14]; in fact Bayesian mechanism design and posted price mechanisms [12] and subsequent work by Yan [40], connecting mechanism design with the correlation gap, played an important role in [14].
-Online CRSs were developed [23] with applications to Bayesian mechanism design as one of the main motivations and they yield prophet inequalities in the modular case.
-Random order CRSs were introduced in [2] and yield improved bounds when the arrival order is random.
-We discuss a variant of the SPI problem for this setting in more detail in Appendix D. Random Order CRSs found several applications including to (submodular) stochastic probing which has been extensively studied in the past several years [1, 25, 27, 26, 7, 5].
-There are some high-level connections between submodular stochastic probing and the SPI model, and it is not too surprising that continuous extensions and CRSs play a role in prior work and ours.
-However the probing model requires items to be chosen if examined, and thus differs from the prophet inequality model, in which items are allowed to be examined before making the decision.
-As we remarked already, the SPI model introduces a particular nuance due to correlations which is absent in prior models.
+It is infeasible to describe all the related work; Singla's thesis [32] touches upon several of these themes and has several pointers.
+Contention Resolution Schemes (CRSs) have found many applications since their introduction [11]; in fact Bayesian mechanism design, posted price mechanisms [9] and subsequent work by Yan [34], connecting mechanism design with the correlation gap, played an important role in [11].
+Online CRSs were developed [20] with applications to Bayesian mechanism design as one of the main motivations and yield prophet inequalities in the modular case.

-Submodular functions and constraints that we consider such as cardinality, matroids, and others provide generality and computational tractability.
-It is possible to go beyond and consider more general objective functions such as subadditive and monotone XOS functions, as well as more complex and general independence constraints.
+Submodular functions and constraints such as cardinality, matroids and others provide generality and computational tractability.
+It is possible to consider more general objective functions such as subadditive and monotone XOS functions, as well as more complex and general feasibility constraints.
 In such settings one can ignore computational considerations and focus on the online competitive ratio or assume access to a demand oracle (even though a demand oracle may be NP-Hard in general).
-We refer to [36, 37] for some recent work and pointers.
-Such functions have also been considered under the related model of "combinatorial auctions" [19, 17, 6], in which a seller wants to sell distinct items to buyers that have combinatorial valuation functions for the items.
+We refer to [30,31] for some recent work and pointers.
+Such functions have also been considered under the related model of "combinatorial auctions" [14,15,5], in which a seller wants to sell distinct items to buyers that have combinatorial valuation functions for the items.
 The seller wishes to maximize either the social welfare or the revenue.
-In this model, Dutting, Feldman, Kesselheim and Lucier [19] obtained a 2 prophet inequality for submodular functions, while Dutting, Kesselheim and Lucier [17] obtained a $O(\log \log m)$ prophet inequality for subadditive functions.
+In this model, Dütting, Feldman, Kesselheim and Lucier [14] obtained a 2-prophet inequality for submodular functions, while Dütting, Kesselheim and Lucier [15] obtained a $O(\log \log m)$ prophet inequality for subadditive functions.
 For the latter, the authors also show that achieving a constant factor prophet inequality for subadditive valuation functions is impossible via their techniques and requires a different approach.